Murtfeldt, R., Paik, S., Alterman, N., Kahveci, I., & West, J. D. (2024). RIP Twitter API: A eulogy to its vast research contributions. arXiv [cs.CY].

 Key Contributions

-• The most comprehensive cross-disciplinary bibliometric accounting of Twitter-data research to date, surpassing prior reviews (Karami et al. 2020; Yu & Munoz-Justicia 2020) in database coverage and scope.
+• The most comprehensive cross-disciplinary bibliometric accounting of Twitter-data research to date (33,306 studies), surpassing prior reviews in scope and database coverage.

-• Transparent, replicable pipeline (code + data on GitHub) including a corrected citation extraction that fixes an error in the preprint version.
+• A transparent, replicable methodology with code and data released via GitHub, plus a corrected citation count fixing an error in the earlier preprint version.

-• Empirical grounding for policy arguments framing API access as a structural determinant of public knowledge.
+• Empirical grounding for policy debates on platform data governance (DSA, PATA), framing API access as a structural determinant of public knowledge.

 Methods

-A systematic search across eight databases (LISTA, Web of Science, Global Health, ACM DL, IEEE Xplore, Engineering Village) using a tailored Boolean string (twitter NEAR/3 data OR api OR dataset NOT survey) restricted to articles, conference papers, dissertations, and preprints.
-Engineering Village’s full 43,354-record set was retrieved via Elsevier’s API to bypass a 1,000-result UI cap.
-Hand-coded relevance sampling (≥50 papers/database) yielded relevance rates of 80–97%.
-Records were deduplicated in R by DOI/title/abstract, and citation counts pulled from Crossref.
-Disciplines were assigned twice — to the top 100 venues and to the top 100 most-cited studies — followed by manual thematic analysis of top-cited papers per discipline.
+The authors ran a systematic literature search across eight databases (LISTA, Web of Science, Global Health, ACM Digital Library, IEEE Xplore, and Engineering Village), using a tailored Boolean search string adjusted per database and restricted to journal articles, conference papers, dissertations, and preprints.
+To overcome the web interface’s 1,000-result download cap, they retrieved Engineering Village’s full 43,354-record set via Elsevier’s APIs.
+Relevance was validated through hand-coded sampling (≥50 papers per database, yielding 80–97% relevance rates).
+Deduplication was performed in R via DOI, title, and abstract; citation counts came from the Crossref REST API.
+Two parallel disciplinary classifications were applied — one to the top 100 venues and one to the top 100 most-cited studies — followed by manual thematic analysis of top-cited papers.

 Findings